awslabs/aws-well-architected-labs/Security/300_Lambda_Cross_Account_Bucket_Policy/Lab_Guide.md

 1. [Create Lambda in account 1](#create_lambda_1)
 1. [Tear Down](#tear_down)

-This lab is best runusing two AWS accounts
+This lab is best run using two AWS accounts

 * Identify the AWS account number for account 1 (no dashes)
 * Identify the AWS account number for account 2 (no dashes)